 What Is Obsessive Compulsive Disorder (OCD)?

-People with OCD struggle with recurrent intrusive thoughts, urges, or mental images (obsessions), as well as compensatory behaviors aimed at decreasing their anxiety (compulsions).1 These thoughts and behaviors feel out of the person’s control and interfere with life and overall well-being.
+OCD involves recurrent intrusive thoughts, urges, or mental images (obsessions), as well as compensatory behaviors aimed at decreasing anxiety (compulsions).1 These thoughts and behaviors feel out of the person’s control and interfere with life and overall well-being.
 OCD can manifest in a number of ways for different people, depending on the subject of their obsessions.

 - Intrusive thoughts (often about taboo or forbidden subjects involving sex or religion)